-Note: Readings are available online through the U of T library.
-Those not so available are marked with an asterisk and can be found on the course Quercus page in the Modules tab.
+Note: Most readings are available online through the U of T library.
+If marked with an asterisk they are available in the Modules tab on Quercus.

 ACCS is Ancient Christian Commentary on Scripture: 1-2 Kings, 1-2 Chronicles, Ezra, Nehemiah, Esther.
 Edited by M. Conti.
 And Ancient Christian Commentary on Scripture: Joshua, Judges, Ruth, 1-2 Samuel.
 Edited by J. Franke.